ibm-cloud-docs/fortigate-10g/managing-firewall-device-details.md

 # Managing firewall device details
 {: #managing-firewall-device-details}

 You can see the device details for a FortiGate Security Appliance 10 Gbps by clicking the link for the device under the Firewall Name column.
+This link directs you to the Device Overview page.
 {: shortdesc}

-This link directs you to the Device Overview page.

-## Restore default firewall settings
+## Restoring default firewall settings
 {: #restore-default-firewall-settings}

-To reset your device back to its factory settings, select the overflow menu, then select **Restore Defaults** from the drop down menu.
+To reset your device back to its factory settings, select the overflow menu, then select **Restore Defaults** from the menu.

-## Access the FSA portal
+## Accessing the FSA portal
 {: #access-the-fsa-portal}

 To log in to the Device Portal, you need your management credentials.
-Locate the device username and password in the General Information Section.
+Locate the device username and password in the General Information section.

 Toggle showing your device password by selecting the Eye icon.

-Next, select the Portal button in the Status Module.
-This link directs you to the device login page.
+In your web browser, enter the public IP for the FortiGate listed in the General Information section, making sure to precede it with `https://`.
+Then use your management credentials to log in.